chanzuckerberg/cztack/aws-iam-group-bless/README.md

 # AWS IAM group for ssh

-This module will create an IAM group that is by Bless to verify ssh certificate principals.
+This module will create an IAM group that is used by Bless to verify ssh certificate principals.

 ## Example